SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ### I'm using a lot of Add-In parts and want to transform these to custom SPFX web parts (as of the December 2019 release)

-The default behavior of page transformation is simply take over the add-in part on the modern client side page as add-in's do work on modern pages.
+The default behavior of page transformation is simply take over the add-in part on the modern page as add-in's do work on modern pages.
 If you however want to selectively transform some add-in parts to custom SPFX based web parts, drop some of add-in parts and keep the remaining add-in parts then the default mapping will not be sufficient.
 In the below example you see that the `StaticString` function is used to feed the add-in title as mapping selector value.
 So based up on the title of the web part a mapping will be selected.
 The first add-in will be taken over as add-in on the modern page, the second one will be transformed to a custom SPFX based alternative and the last one will be simply dropped.

 When mapping to a custom SPFX based web part you can use any of your add-in part properties to configure the SPFX based alternative (e.g. {HelloWorld} in below sample), even if those properties are not listed in the Properties node in the mapping file.
 See also the previous chapter if you want to learn more about how to create a custom mapping file.